How Might We: Opportunities & Examples

 How Might We questions are both the arc and the underpinning of design thinking.
 Framed in a very intentional way using "How might we..." language, these questions reflect the importance of working as a team, engage creativity, and guide the design of the many different possible solutions to any challenge.
 For example, there are many ways to use technology to influence teens' behavior to avoid pregnancy.
 These strategies can focus on teens as end users or on people who interact with and influence teens.
 Here are some examples of How Might We questions related to innovation in teen pregnancy prevention:

-- How might we increase access to underserved populations?
+- How might we increase access to sexual health education for underserved populations?

-- How might we use big data to provide actionable insights to the field?
+- How might we use big data to provide actionable insights into the teen pregnancy prevention field?

 - How might we make it easier for people in entertainment media, like YouTubers, to address issues related to sexual and reproductive health?